Planning to welcome in Spring with some Spring Cleaning?

-Our DIY cleaning recipes could help you achieve a couple New Year’s goals: if you want to get clean and organized, spend less on cleaning products, and/or go “green” and simplify the chemicals that enter your household, we have several cleaning product recipes that you’ll find useful.
+Check out these DIY cleaning recipes that have been getting rave reviews on Facebook and in the comments of their posts!
+If you want to clean stubborn messes, spend less on cleaning products, and/or go “green” and simplify the chemicals that enter your household, we have several cleaning product recipes that you’ll find useful!

-I was pretty excited about these recipes when I first shared them with you, and I’m pleased to report that they’re still working for me!
-Here are several of our best recipes, along with a note to let you know how they’re working on the gunk and grime my crew brings into the house
+We were excited about these recipes when we first shared them with you, and we’re pleased to report that they’re still working well!
+Here are several of our best recipes, along with a note to let you know how they’re working on the gunk and grime my crew brings into the house 🙂

-I’ve made several batches since I first published this recipe, and it’s still working great for me.
-Now that I know the recipe’s a keeper, I think I’d like to look into buying the citric acid in bulk or using Lemi-shine rather than using the Kool Aid packets.
-For now they work just fine and it hasn’t been worth the trouble to get the other stuff, but I’ve heard it’s cheaper in the long run.
-No complaints for me with spots on glassware or silverware–using vinegar as a rinse aid is a big help.
+After over a year of using this recipe, it’s still working great for me.
+Using vinegar as a rinse aid is a big help in deterring spots.
 Others who had some spots or cloudiness reported that using a drop or two (seriously just a drop or two–otherwise you’ll have suds all over your kitchen!) of Dawn in with the detergent in each load of dishes helped clear things up–just depends on the hardness of your water.

 I’ve tried a bunch of these vinegar uses, and I need to remember to keep checking out some of the rest.
 The Orange-Infused vinegar is a nice change of pace from regular vinegar, and is a real plus for the sensitive noses in my home who aren’t always too keen on the vinegar smell.